hankertrix/augment-command.yazi/README.md

 ## Licence

-This plugin is licenced under the GNU GPL v3 licence.
+This plugin is licenced under the GNU AGPL v3 licence.
 You can view the full licence in the `LICENSE` file.